GeeWee/geewee.github.io/_posts/2017-03-11-overcoming-rsi.md

 ---
-title: "Overcoming Reptitive Strain Injury(RSI): What worked and what didn't"
+title: "Overcoming Repetitive Strain Injury(RSI): What worked and what didn't"
 permalink: '/overcoming-rsi'
 ---